-Severs Disease has its roots in overuse of the calf muscle, but a child's growth complicates the recovery.
+Severs Disease has its roots in overuse of the calf muscle, but a child's active bone growth complicates the recovery.

-The Achilles tendon (heel cord) pulls on the heel that is in a growing phase this, like someone pulling your hair.
-The constant tugging annoys the bone creating a pain in the heel.
+The Achilles tendon (heel cord) pulls on the heel that is in a growing phase, like someone pulling your hair.
+The constant tugging annoys the bone (scalp) creating a pain in the heel.

 The Wimbledon-based Foot Pain Clinic offers an emerging therapy called Shock Wave Therapy, which is a sound-wave therapy and non-electrical.